idimitriadis0/TranslateOnLinux/docs/index.md

 [Regexxer](http://regexxer.sourceforge.net/) is a GUI search/replace tool featuring Perl-style regular expressions.

-[Gnome Shell](https://www.gnome.org/) Desktop Environment comes with a configurable built-in Tracker (Search), which allows searching various types of content, including “full-text search”.
+[Gnome Shell](https://www.gnome.org/) Desktop Environment comes with a configurable built-in Tracker (Search), which allows for searching various types of content, including “full-text search”.
 If you don’t use it, you might as well disable it, to prevent full indexing.

+[KDE Plasma 5](https://www.kde.org) Desktop Environment comes with baloo search, which indexes your home folder and can be configured to search only specific folders, to perform full content indexing (useful to find text in office files), and to allow searching hidden files and folders.
+Two setups are optimal for it: just leaving the defaults but with full content indexing disabled (openSUSE does this), or making it not search the home folder and only search (perhaps with full content indexing) in the Documents, Downloads, Pictures, Music and Videos folders (Fedora does this).

-For simple, lightweight desktop search, you can use Gnome search tool or [Catfish](http://www.twotoasts.de/index.php/catfish/).
+For simple, lightweight desktop search, you can use Tracker on GNOME, Baloo without full content indexing on Plasma, or [Catfish](http://www.twotoasts.de/index.php/catfish/).

 Of course, there are also powerful command-line utilities for searching files (find), text searching for lines matching a regular expression (grep), etc.